DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 Consider all digital data that you are expecting to handle in the course of the project, including working documents such as manuscripts or electronic lab notebooks (ELN).

 It is important to keep track of the storage solutions used in the project.
-This is also a good opportunity to reflect on the data backup solution, its potentially associated costs and whether the information security level and certification of the solution match with requirements that apply to your stored data.
+This is also a good opportunity to reflect on the data backup solution, its possible associated costs and whether the information security level and certification of the solution match with requirements that apply to your stored data.

 How easily the members of your project may access the data and how access is controlled can be crucial.
 The overall capacity and transfer speed of a storage solution can also be critical parameters in case you have larger amounts of data.\
 You should also consider what storage solution serves your needs and if a more advanced way to organise your data, such as object storage or databases might be of help for your project.